sbt/sbt-ci-release/readme.md

 Notes:

+- the default `ci-release` command invokes `+publish` for SNAPSHOT releases `+publishSigned` for stable releases.
+To customize the commands, configure the environment variables
+  - `CI_RELEASE`: for stable releases.
+For example `^publishSigned` to cross-build an sbt plugin.
+  - `CI_SNAPSHOT_RELEASE`: for SNAPSHOT releases.
+For example, `+publish` to cross-build an sbt plugin.
 - for a complete example of the Travis configuration, see the [.travis.yml in this repository](https://github.com/olafurpg/sbt-ci-release/blob/master/.travis.ym)
 - if we use `after_success` instead of build stages, we would run `ci-release`